GobletQA/goblet-tests-action/README.md

 * Allows for handling reports or artifacts generated from tests execution

 ### `alt-repo`
-* Alternative github repository that contains the tests to be run.
+* Alternative repository that contains the tests to be run.
+* Should follow the pattern of `https://<git-token>@domain/owner/repo.git`
+  * For example  `github.com/octokitty/app-tests.git`

 ### `alt-branch`
-* Name of the branch to use for the alt repository.
+* Name of the branch to use for the alternative repository.
+* Defaults to the alternative repositories default branch

 ### `alt-user`
-* Github user name or organization with write access to the alt repository.
+* Github user name or organization with write access to the alternative repository.
+* Defaults to the current user

 ### `alt-email`
-* Email of user with write access to the alt repository.
+* Email of user with write access to the alternative repository.
+* Defaults to the current users email

 ### `alt-token`
-* Github Token with write access to the alt repository.
+* Github Token with write access to the alternative repository.
+* Checks the following envs in order `GIT_ALT_TOKEN`, `GOBLET_GIT_TOKEN`, `GIT_TOKEN`

 ## Outputs